 - Again, there are pros and cons in refinancing to ARM versus a 30 year fixed rate mortgage

 Basics Of Adjustable Rate Mortgages

-Mortgage rates are at a historical low still and there is talk and rumors that the Federal Reserve Board is going to be raising interest rates.
-If you are a homeowner and need an analysis in refinancing your current home loan, please contact me at 262-716-8151 or email us at email@example.com.
+Mortgage rates are at a historical low still.
+There is talk and rumors that the Federal Reserve Board is going to be raising interest rates again this year.
+Homeowners needing an analysis in refinancing their current home loan, please contact us at Gustan Cho Associates at 630-659-7644 or text us for faster response.
+Borrowers can also email us at firstname.lastname@example.org.
+We are direct lenders with no overlays on government and conforming loans.
 We are available 7 days a week, evenings, holidays, and weekends included to answer all of your mortgage refinance questions.
 We can do an analysis on which mortgage loan program is best for you, whether it is refinancing to ARM or refinancing your home loan to a fixed rate mortgage loan.